GoRaleigh: The R-Line

 The R-Line began service on February 13, 2009.
 The route is served by three specially designed hybrid-electric buses, powered by bio-diesel fuel.
-The buses, operating along a route resembling an inverted U, stop at 25 specially designed bus-stops throughout downtown Raleigh.
+The route resembles an inverted U, with 13 stops in the downtown area.
 Service frequency is every 15 minutes.
 In order to maximize frequency two buses operate on the circulator route at all times, while one bus serves as back-up in the event of mechanical failure.
 The R-Line is a free circulator service.
+The service was suspended from January 2021 to May 2024.

 GoRaleigh Station

 Renovations to GoRaleigh Station, formerly known as Moore Square Station, were completed May, 2017.
 What was once a cavernous tunnel that lacked informational signs was transformed into a spacious terminal with additional seating and LCD monitors that provide real time bus arrival information.
 The station is accessible to pedestrians from Blount Street, Hargett Street, Wilmington Street or Martin Street and features a centrally located information and ticket booth staffed by GoRaleigh employees.

 The bus station was re-designed to accommodate more buses and more riders as a result of the Wake Transit Plan, which county voters approved in 2016.
 The station currently serves 35 bus routes per day and nearly 80 buses per hour during peak hours.
 The station is designed to support up to 150 buses per hour once the Wake County Transit Plan is fully implemented.